Gayleard History, Family Crest & Coats of Arms

 The Gayleard family name dates back to 1066 when the Norman Conquest of England introduced a plethora of new names and words into Britain.
 It comes from an early member of the family who was a happy, joyous, and bold person.
 The name Gayleard derives from the nickname the galliard, which means the bold or the joyous.

 Early Origins of the Gayleard family

-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Gayleard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gayleard research.
+Another 66 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Gayleard History in all our PDF Extended History products and printed products wherever possible.

 Gayleard Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Gayleard family (pre 1700)